Dav1dK/S02/README.md

+# NOTE: THE SET OF FILES FOR 2.1.1 IS CURRENTLY BEING UPDATED #

 ITxPT(R)2021 specifications
 # S02 - Onboard Architecture specifications
 Schema files and examples are currently available for each of the following services according to ITxPT S02v2.1.0 specification (available in https://wiki.itxpt.org/index.php?title=ITxPT_Technical_Specifications):